dezashibi-c/a-dang/README.md

 # Dang Compiler

-The idea behind `dang` is to implement a simple programming language which:

-- Everything is statement
-- ...
+Dang is an experimental language to see how useful can be removing parenthesis and transform grammar to a form of sentence-like (statements).

 ## Structure